frain-dev/convoy-website/src/app/(main)/blog/articles/circuit-breaker-in-golang.md

 }
 ```

+## Circuit Breaker Manager Representation
-**Circuit Breaker Manager Representation:** We use a CircuitBreakerManager to manage all the circuit breakers.
+We use a CircuitBreakerManager to manage all the circuit breakers.
 It comes bundled with a `Store`, `Configuration`, and `Clock`.

 ```go
 type CircuitBreakerManager struct {